hongtaoh/hugo-tutorial/content/tutorial.md

 As I said, a deeper knowledge of Hugo, CSS, and HTML is beyond the scope of this simple tutorial.

-Now, I assume that you have your local website read (you are satisfied with what you see in the browser now).
+Now, I assume that you have your local website ready (you are satisfied with what you see in the browser now).

 Go to `Terminal`, press Ctrl+C to kill the web server.
 We'll learn how to put this site online.